Thursday, April 23rd, 2026

 Fireside Bluegrass Concert with Water Oak Ramblers & Fawley

-After dinner, we will go on an adventurous night hike to a secret location.
-In this place, a magical fire will be burning—one that is fueled by the sound of bluegrass and earthy folk music.
+After dinner, a magical fire will be burning—one that is fueled by the sound of bluegrass and earthy folk music.
 In southeast Appalachia, our culture is shaped by music that is deeply connected to the earth’s rhythms and the story of what it means to be human.
 Two local bands, Fawley and Water Oak Ramblers, will be playing in this evening’s Wholly Wild secret show.
 We invite you to gather ‘round the fire, enjoy the music, make a new friend, and dance under the night sky.
 After the concert, there will most likely be an open jam session—a good old fashioned pickin’ circle.
 The best part about pickin’ circles is that if you play an instrument, you are welcome to join.
 Feel free to bring an instrument to the fire if you play one!

 Sunrise Yoga 7:00-8:00 am